promptedbyesha/product-feature-adoption-ab-test-analysis/README.md

 Statistical significance is critical in product decisions.
 A visible lift in metrics does not always imply a meaningful impact — **validation through hypothesis testing is essential**.

+## ⚠ Limitations & Next Steps

+While the experiment provides strong directional insights, a few limitations should be considered:

+- Simulated dataset may not capture all real-world behavioral variability
+- External factors (seasonality, product changes) are not modeled
+- Feature exposure intensity is not controlled (binary exposure vs actual usage depth)

+### Next Steps

+- Run experiment on real production data
+- Test feature variations for returning users
+- Analyze long-term retention (Day-14 / Day-30)
+- Explore causal drivers behind feature adoption

+👉 This ensures the analysis evolves from **insight → iteration → product strategy**

 ---
 ## Results Summary